Analytic Extended Dynamic Mode Decomposition: Analytic EDMD

-The structure of the matrix \eqref{eq:analytic_EDMD} should be close to an upper block-triangular form, that is, $\mathbf{K}_{ij} \approx 0$ if $|\alpha(i)|<|\alpha(j)|$, where $|\alpha(i)|=\alpha_1(i)+\cdots+\alpha_n(i)$ denotes the total degree of the monomial $e_i$. \begin{remark} The matrix approximation \eqref{eq:analytic_EDMD} is based on a Taylor expansion around the origin, and is therefore adapted to an equilibrium at the origin.
-If the equilibrium $x^*$ does not lie at the origin, the approximation \eqref{eq:analytic_EDMD} can be computed with translated data pairs \mbox{$\{x_k-x^*,y_k-x^*\}_{k=1}^M$}.
-This is equivalent to considering a translated kernel $k(x-x^*,y-x^*)$ associated with a RKHS spanned by the orthonormal basis $\{\beta_\alpha(x-x^*)^\alpha\}_{\alpha\in \mathbb{N}^n}$.
-This will be illustrated in Section \ref{sec:example_1D}. \end{remark} \begin{remark} If the projection subspace $\Hc_N$ is spanned by a non-orthonormal basis of functions $\{e_i\}_{i=1}^M$, the Koopman matrix approximation is given by
+A few remarks are in order. \begin{remark}[Equilibrium] The matrix approximation \cref{eq:analytic_EDMD} is based on a Taylor expansion around the origin, and is therefore adapted to an equilibrium at the origin.
+If the equilibrium $\mathbf{x}^*$ does not lie at the origin, the approximation \cref{eq:analytic_EDMD} can be computed with translated data pairs \mbox{$\{\mathbf{x}_k-\mathbf{x}^*,\mathbf{y}_k-\mathbf{x}^*\}_{k=1}^M$}.
+This is equivalent to considering a translated kernel \mbox{$k(\mathbf{x}-\mathbf{x}^*,\mathbf{y}-\mathbf{x}^*)$} associated with a RKHS spanned by the orthonormal basis $\{\beta_\alpha(\mathbf{x}-\mathbf{x}^*)^\alpha\}_{\alpha\in \mathbb{N}^n}$.
+This will be illustrated in \cref{sec:example_1D}. $\diamond$ \end{remark} \begin{remark}[Regularization] It is well-known that regularization is obtained when the kernel matrix $\mathbf{G}$ is replaced by $\mathbf{G}+\epsilon \mathbf{I}$, where $\epsilon>0$ is the regularization parameter.
+This is particularly useful in the case of noisy data (see \cref{sec:num_analysis}). $\diamond$ \end{remark} \begin{remark}[Non-orthonormal basis] If the projection subspace $\Hc_N$ is spanned by a non-orthonormal basis of functions $\{e_i\}_{i=1}^N$, the Koopman matrix approximation obtained through orthogonal projection onto $\Hc_N$ is given by